 Physical and Network Security

-All customer data, and Zeplin's servers, are securely hosted on Amazon AWS in the U.S. All of our users' data is being processed in the U.S.
+All customer data, and the servers we use, are securely hosted on Amazon AWS in the U.S. All of our users' data is being processed in the U.S.

-Each and every connection made to Zeplin is end-to-end encrypted over HTTPS, using TLS 1.2.
-Zeplin forces HTTPS for all services, including our public website.
+Each and every connection made to our servers is enforced end-to-end encrypted over HTTPS, using TLS 1.2 or higher - including every part of our public websites.
 Customer data is stored in containers encrypted with AES256-CBC (or 256-bit Advanced Encryption Standard in Cipher Block Chaining mode) in multiple physical locations within the United States.
 Our policy for encryption for data in transit and at rest is available online.

-Far from being an afterthought, security is an integral part of our operations.
+Far from being an afterthought, security is an integral part of Zeplin's operations.

 For employees, all staff members have a unique username/password.
 Access to all systems is role-based, with the principles of deny-by-default and least-privilege.
 Multi-factor authentication is mandatory when accessing sensitive systems.